sarahdadoun01/JournalApp/README.md

-# you📔 Personal Journal iOS App
+# 📔 Personal Journal iOS App

 A secure, elegant, and user-friendly private journal app built using **SwiftUI** and **Firebase**.
 Capture your thoughts, experiences, and ideas anywhere, anytime, securely and conveniently.